s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 unwrap (SomeOtherConstructor x) = x
 ~~~~

-This type of unwrapping can also be done with the help of `case` statements
+This kind of unwrapping can also be done with the help of `case` statements
 so that we do not require a new function definition:

 ~~~~{.haskell